-2013 list additions compiled by: Brandon Wetherbee, Svetlana Legetic & Stephanie Breijo.
-Shout-outs to Shauna and Logan who helped with the 2012 list.
+2014 list additions compiled by: Brandon Wetherbee & Svetlana Legetic.
+Shout-outs to Shauna, Stephanie and Logan who helped with the 2012 and 2013 lists.

-Last year we ran our first ever LEAST DOUCHEY BARS IN DC list.
+We ran our first ever LEAST DOUCHEY BARS IN DC list in 2012.
 It was done in response to COMPLEX’s The 25 Douchiest Bars in DC which we felt was “for the most part it was an inoffensive, agreeable list that inspired little but reaffirmation of stereotypes: Adams Morgan is a shithouse zoo, Georgetown is too preppy and too Republican, and oh-yeah-screw-hipsters.”
 We, on the other hand felt it was better to focus on the miracle of positive thinking (how about that?
 ON THE INTERNET?) and asked:

 So what makes a non-douchey bar?
 Ones that don’t sponsor 7 kickball teams or have an iPod port in place of a DJ, ones that DO have staff that are chill and rarely on edge or too affected with enthusiasm.
 ‘The less remixed top 40 the better’ is a maxim passed down from the time of my great, great, great grandfather.

 Everyone has their own idea of a douchestination, no doubt with terms narrower than our own.
 And no matter what bars we came up with, I’m sure there would be at least five eager volunteers to tell us why we’re wrong (that’s what the comments are there for, bubs).

-Good news is: we have some SOLID additions to the 2012 LIST, which we discuss further below, meaning your realms of non-douchebaggery are forever expanding, and while we were sad to see some of our 2012 FAVORITES close their doors (bye Red Palace! we miss you Blackbyrd!), scroll to the bottom of the list for the ALL-STAR ALUMS and obviously, comment with your favorites.
+Good news is: we have some SOLID additions to the 2012 LIST and the 2013 LIST which we discuss further below, meaning your realms of non-douchebaggery are forever expanding, plus scroll to the bottom of the list for the ALL-STAR ALUMS and obviously, comment with your favorites.

 HAPPY NON-ANNOYING DRINKING AHEAD.
 P.S.
 The order is alphabetical, in case you were wondering about that.